Incantation (video game)

-Incantation is a Super Nintendo Entertainment System platforming game released in 1996 by Titus France.
+Incantation is a 1996 platform video game developed and published by Titus France for the Super Nintendo Entertainment System.

 Gameplay

 The main character is attacking a purple monster with his magic spell.

 The player controls a young wizard who has to complete several levels.
 Enemies are defeated by using different ranged spells that can be found throughout the levels, with different firing patterns and power.
 Some levels require players to pick up a certain amount of items while other have a boss battle.

 Reception

 Incantation received average reviews.
 Electronic Gaming Monthly highlighted the colorful graphics, but deemed the game suitable for young children due to it being too easy.
 GamePros Captain Squideo wrote that "The sound effects and weak music add little, and the graphics are cartoony.
 We need new 16-bit titles, but Incantation isn't one you'll remember long".